lucacarniato/pyspark-weather-calculator/README.md

 | Jul 29 2018 | Aug 07 2018    |                  9 |                       4 |            33.9 |

 As a bonus point, the cold waves were also computed.
-Cold waves are defined as follow:
+Cold waves are defined as follows:

-"A cold wave is a period of excessively cold weather with a minimum of five consecutive days below freezing (max temperature below 0.0 °C) and at least three days with high frost (min temperature is lower than -10.0 °C)."
+"A cold wave is a period of freezing weather with a minimum of five consecutive days below freezing (max temperature below 0.0 °C) and at least three days with high frost (min temperature is lower than -10.0 °C)."

 Computed cold waves